Coye Francies: Las Vegas Locomotives

 For the 2010 UFL season, Francies signed with the Las Vegas Locomotives.
 In eight games, Francies made 11.5 tackles and two interceptions, and Las Vegas won the 2010 UFL championship.

 Cleveland Browns (second stint)

-Francies returned to the Cleveland Browns after his season in the UFL, first signing to the Brown practice squad on December 1, 2010 and to the active roster on December 14.
+Francies returned to the Browns after his season in the UFL, first signing to the Brown practice squad on December 1, 2010 and to the active roster on December 14.
 Francies played two games that season and had three tackles.
 The Browns waived Francies on September 3, 2011.

 Seattle Seahawks

 On December 14, 2011, Francies signed with the Seattle Seahawks to the practice squad.
 Francies re-signed with the team as a reserve and future free agent.
 Francies played three preseason games with Seattle in 2012, and he was waived by the Seahawks on August 27.

 Oakland Raiders

 Two days after the Seahawks waived him, Francies signed with the Oakland Raiders on August 29 and played the final preseason game for the Raiders against the Seahawks.
 Francies fumbled a kickoff return in that game but still made the final 53-man roster, but the Raiders waived Francies on September 6 to make room for wide receiver Derek Hagan.
 On September 12, the Raiders signed Francies to the practice squad, and the team promoted Francies to the active roster on September 15.
 Francies played his first game with the Raiders in Week 2 on September 16 against the Miami Dolphins.
 Francies made three tackles in 15 games in 2012.
 In the last game of the season against the San Diego Chargers, Francies blocked a punt by Mike Scifres late in the game.

 On July 23, 2013, Francies was waived by the Oakland Raiders.